damithc/process/codingStandards/CodingStandard-Java.md

 For example, the test method `sortList_emptyList()` will test `sortList()` method for all variations of the 'empty list' scenario and the test method `sortList()` will test the `sortList()` method for all scenarios.

-**6. :star::star: Abbreviations and acronyms should not be uppercase when used as a (OR part of a) name.**
+**6. :star::star: Abbreviations and acronyms should not be uppercase when used as a part of a name.**

 <table>
   <tr>